 Baste the band to the side edges of the outer layer of mask right sides together using 1 cm (3/8 in) seams allowances.
 Try on the mask and adjust the band’s size – make sure that the band has a proper fitting – not too tight and not too loose.
 Trim the band if necessary.

-Pin layers of mask together for the final seam around the edges.
+Pin layers of the mask together for the final seam around the edges.
 The elastic band should stay inside.
 Make sure you didn’t catch the band with pins.
 Stitch 1.5 cm (5/89 in) from the edges leaving an opening at the top for turning the mask right side out.
 Press the seam and cut seam allowances close to the stitch line with pinking sheers ( because the stitch line is curved).
 But don’t cut allowances at the opening.